DL4150/datawindow/README.md

 5. **ml_model: Effortless Machine Learning Model Creation**

    Create and assess machine learning models effortlessly using the `ml_model` class.
-Gauge the performance of your models with various algorithms, facilitating informed decision-making in your data-driven projects..
+Gauge the performance of your models with various algorithms, facilitating informed decision-making in your data-driven projects.

    **Syntax Example:**